-The Company has interest rate swap arrangements related to \$300 million of the outstanding 2019 Notes.
+The Company has interest rate swap arrangements related to \$300 million of the outstanding 2019 Notes that are designated as interest rate fair value hedges.
 The interest rate swap arrangements effectively convert the fixed interest rate on the related debt to a variable interest rate based on LIBOR plus a fixed percentage.

-The swap arrangements are designated as fair value hedges.
 The changes in the fair value of the interest rate swaps have an equal and offsetting impact to the carrying value of the debt on the balance sheet.
 The differential to be paid or received on the interest rate swap arrangements is accrued and recognized as an adjustment to interest expense.

-The following table provides a summary of the fair value and balance sheet classification of the derivative financial instruments designated as interest rate fair value hedges as of July 30, 2016, January 30, 2016 and August 1, 2015:
+The following table provides a summary of the fair value and balance sheet classification of the derivative financial instruments designated as interest rate fair value hedges as of October 29, 2016, January 30, 2016 and October 31, 2015: